-Historic Areas
+Historic Areas:

 Historical sites which have been inventoried in the Northeast include the Lewis and Clark campsite near the Knappa dock and the Westport log tunnel.
-Two old sawmills, the Bradwood Sawmill and the Shepherd and Morse Sawmill, have also been identified and serve as important landmarks of the economic history of the County.
+Two old sawmills have also been identified and serve as important landmarks of the economic history of the County.
 These sites are potentially important to industry and are located on land especially suited for water dependent uses.
 What remains of their past use (i.e. pilings, foundations, etc.) will probably be removed to make room for new development.
 Signs would be appropriate to inform the public of the historical nature of these sites.